 - Very upset stomach or throwing up.

 - Feeling very tired or weak.

 - Heart problems like a type of abnormal heartbeat (prolonged QT interval) have happened with this drug.
-Call your child’s doctor right away if your child has chest pain or pressure, a fast or abnormal heartbeat, shortness of breath, a big weight gain, swelling in the arms or legs, or very bad dizziness or passing out.
+Call your doctor right away if you have chest pain or pressure, a fast or abnormal heartbeat, shortness of breath, a big weight gain, swelling in the arms or legs, or very bad dizziness or passing out.

 - Belly pain.

 - Muscle or joint pain.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.